Vivojay/mariana-music-player/docs/KNOWN_LIMITATIONS.md

 - Command-catalog risk labels are informational.
 They do not replace runtime validation or confirmation, and autocomplete cannot approve or execute a destructive command.
+- Desktop playback projection validation currently accepts schema 7 only and fails closed when development builds mix incompatible backend and renderer versions.
+Malformed updates are silently ignored, leaving the last accepted status visible; a dedicated user-facing protocol diagnostic is not yet available.
+Event freshness uses strictly increasing envelope timestamps rather than a dedicated monotonic projection sequence.
 - Playlist delete/clear are revision-bound, but add/remove/move/order still do
   not use compare-and-swap revisions for concurrent writers.
 Revision restore should be exposed before claiming full concurrent-edit recovery.